 Several travel agents and rail ticket brokers can help you book a rental car, and we have had good luck and good rates with Auto Europe.
-Deals do exist, for example, in Ireland, car rentals start at $4 per day.
+Deals do exist, for example, on international Auto Europe car rentals.
 One challenge for US and Canadian residents is that insurance coverage and rates vary by country, your credit card insurance works in some regions and not others, and the terms and laws governing each contract make your head spin.
 Check out the suggestions from “Auto Europe car insurance tips” and you’ll be able to simplify the choices.
 Another quick note for those driving in Europe: our source at Google Maps says get a local SIM card if you’re planning to use your phone’s GPS system, because foreign data plans reduce the data flow on cellular signals so much it will make your GPS seem out of sync with the road.

 Hotel Savings in Europe and Beyond

 European hotels can be expensive for very small rooms, and terrific budget chains like Ibis and Premier Inns may not be within walking distance of the sights you’ve come to see.
 However, budget chains may be less than half the rate of a center city two-star pension and, if you’re traveling with young children, you won’t be walking much anyway.
 Again, homework pays off -– knowing which location you prefer and what your priorities are will save money.
 The latest, super smart Frommer’s Europe travel guide (written by Arthur Frommer himself!) is a great place to get an overview of your whole itinerary.